karlkfi/kpt-config-sync/docs/installation.md

 ### Kubernetes

-You need to have up and running Kubernetes clusters that you intend to install Nomos on.
+You need to have up and running Kubernetes clusters that you intend to install GKE Policy Management on.
 You must be able to contact these clusters using `kubectl` from the installation environment.

-In order to run Nomos components, the cluster has to meet these requirements:
+In order to run GKE Policy Management components, the cluster has to meet these
+requirements:

 <table>
   <tr>